Jbat1Jumper/PyApiMaker/README.rst

 When you call some function which uses another context inside, you have nothing to worry about.
-If the function exits the context that she had opened the magical context lifo makes shure that you return to where you was.
+If the function exits the context that she had opened the magical context lifo makes sure that you return to where you were.

 PyApiRpc
 ========

-The fun stuff
+The fun stuff.

+This utility uses Flask as a web server, so you need to have Flask installed.

+*PyApiRpc* provides

 PyApiRpcServer
 --------------